zulip/zulip/corporate/terms.md

 content.

-In order to provide the Services, our servers save a record of the messages received by each Zulip Account (the "Received Messsage Information" for the account).
+In order to provide the Services, our servers save a record of the messages received by each Account (the "Received Messsage Information" for the account).
 If you are using our Services on behalf of a business and a representative of that business sends [data@zulip.com](mailto:data@zulip.com) a request to delete all of your business' accounts with us, then within a